epccs/RPUlux/Hardware/README.md

 ```
         ATmega328p programs are compiled with open source tools that run nearly everywhere.
-        Input power can range from 7 to 36V DC
+        Input power can range from 7 to 36V DC.
+        Reverse Power Protection with indicator LED and low loss.
+        Shield VIN pin can be disabled (2).
+        Alternate Input Power can be enabled (8).
-        High side current sense of input power is connected to ADC6.
+        The high side VIN current sensor is connected to ADC6.
-        Input power voltage is divided down and connected to ADC7.
+        Power VIN voltage is divided down and connected to ADC7.
-        Three digital or analog input/outputs (D14/ADC0,D15/ADC1,D16/ADC3) with level conversion.
+        Three digital input/outputs (14, 15, 16) with level shift for connecting to a higher voltage.
-        IO4, IO7, and IO8 control current sinking N-CH MOSFET connected to ADC0, ADC1, and ADC2.
-        IO12 and IO13 each control 22mA current source.
+        The digital inputs are also connected to ADC channels (ADC0, ADC1, ADC2).
+        The digital inputs also have current sinking N-CH MOSFET that may be enabled (4, 7, 8)
+        Two 22mA current sources may be enabled (12, 13) for current loop sensors.
 ```

 ## Uses